wallportillo/paypal-sdk-spec/spec/client/javascript/callbacks/onApprove-order.md

-# On Approve
+# On Approve Order

-Callback used to signal buyer approval of a purchase, tokenization, or subscription.
+Callback used to signal buyer approval of a purchase, e.g.

-This callback will be invoked whenever the user completes their approval, e.g.

 - Successfully entering a card and submitting it
 - Clicking on a button and approving a payment